Berezinskii-Kosterlitz-Thouless transition of two-component Bose mixtures with inter-component Josephson coupling: Abstract

 \section{Abstract}

 We study the Berezinskii-Kosterlitz-Thouless (BKT) transition of two-component Bose mixtures in two spatial dimensions.
 When phases of both components are decoupled, half-quantized vortex-antivortex pairs of each component induce two-step BKT transitions.
-On the other hand, when phases of the both components are synchronized through the inter-component Josephson coupling, two species of vortices of each component are bind to form a molecule, and in this case, we find that there is only one BKT transition by molecule-antimolecule pairs.
-Our results can be tested by two weakly-connected Bose systems such as two-component ultracold dilute Bose mixtures with the Rabi oscillation, and multiband superconductors.
+On the other hand, when phases of both components are synchronized through the intercomponent Josephson coupling, two species of vortices of each component are bound to form a molecule, and, in this case, we find that there is only one BKT transition by molecule-antimolecule pairs.
+Our results can be tested by two weakly connected Bose systems such as two-component ultracold diluted Bose mixtures with the Rabi oscillation, and multiband superconductors.

-Phase transitions in two-dimensional systems with a continuous symmetry have long attracted much attentions since the theoretical prediction by Berezinskii, Kosterlitz and Thouless (BKT), providing a topological ordering through the binding of vortex-antivortex pairs \cite{Berezinskii,Kosterlitz}.
+Phase transitions in two-dimensional systems with a continuous symmetry have long attracted much attention since the theoretical prediction by Berezinskii, Kosterlitz, and Thouless (BKT), providing a topological ordering through the binding of vortex-antivortex pairs \cite{Berezinskii,Kosterlitz}.
 Being different from the conventional thermodynamic transition prohibited by the Coleman-Mermin-Wagner theorem in two-dimensional systems \cite{Coleman,Mermin,Hohenberg}, the BKT transition exhibits a critical line below the BKT transition temperature, $T \leq T_{\rm BKT}$, with continuously variable critical exponents and the nonzero helicity modulus (superfluid density) showing discontinuous jump at the BKT transition temperature.
-The BKT transition has been observed in $^4$He films \cite{Bishop}, thin superconductors \cite{Guster,Hebard,Voss,Wolf,Epstein}, Josephson-junction arrays \cite{Resnick,Voss2}, colloidal crystals \cite{Halperin,Young,Zahn}, and ultracold atomic Bose gases \cite{Hadzibabic}.
+The BKT transition has been observed in $^4$He films \cite{Bishop}, thin superconductors \cite{Gubser,Hebard,Voss,Wolf,Epstein}, Josephson-junction arrays \cite{Resnick,Voss2}, colloidal crystals \cite{Halperin,Young,Zahn}, and ultracold atomic Bose gases \cite{Hadzibabic}.

 One of important issues of the BKT transition is a relationship between its universality and topological aspects of vortices.
 In the two-dimensional Bose systems with no internal degree of freedom, circulations of vortices are quantized by $2 \pi \hbar / m$ with the particle mass $m$, giving the universal jump of the superfluid number density $\Delta \rho_{\rm s}$ at the BKT transition temperature $T_{\rm BKT}$ as